CastCris/TinkerCode/LMatrix/README.md

 # LMatrix
-This circuit implement a sinple driver for manipulate a led matrix with any size.
+This circuit implement a simple driver for manipulate a led matrix with any size.

 Access by: [TinkerCad](https://www.tinkercad.com/things/6M8D5rv0VEr-lmatrix)